J01100/guess-the-number-game/README.md

-# a-guessing-game
+# guess-the-number-game

-A guessing game designed with BSS and manually scripted in JS to practice DOM manipulation
+A simple guessing game designed with BSS and manually scripted in JS to practice DOM manipulation.